ultra0000/ShdTH-Reloaded/README.md

 # Credits
 * ultra0: Project Lead (of this fork)
 * Saturn Advanced: Widescreen Backgrounds
-* MrNoobNub: Iron Jungle song with re-added vocals.
+* MrNoobNub: Iron Jungle song with re-added vocals
 * **Please read the credits below for the rest of contributors**.
 They did a lot of the heavy lifting here.

 Below is Reloaded's original README.